ManonLef/To-Do-App/resources and notes/notes.md

   - [x] remove associated listeners in controller
   - [x] add listeners for edit similar to task edit

-- [ ] make new task form dissapear on focusout or esc similar to project form
+- [x] make new task form dissapear on focusout or esc similar to project form

+## 20230406
+- [x] display the priority on the tasks rendered
+- [ ] remove description visuals for now on rendered tasks
+- [x] add function to change priority
+- [ ] Optional: add sort by priority option

+- FIX new project with same name making first of name active project.
+Added a function to return the latest project ID and set that as active after adding a project.